ufal/microrestd/README.md

 Copyright 2015 by Institute of Formal and Applied Linguistics, Faculty of Mathematics and Physics, Charles University in Prague, Czech Republic.

-Micro Rest Server repository http://github.com/ufal/micro_rest_server is hosted on GitHub.
+MicroRestD repository http://github.com/ufal/microrestd is hosted on GitHub.